punch-mission/solpolpy/docs/source/quickstart.rst

     # to access the data, just access the appropriate cube
     print(output_collection['B'].data)

-``resolve`` takes two parameters: 1. the input data and 2. the desired output polarization system.
+``resolve`` takes two (or more depending on the polarization systems) parameters:
+1. the input data and 2. the desired output polarization system.
 Valid polarization systems are described in the documentation.

 .. autofunction:: solpolpy.resolve